October 31st History, Trivia, and Fun Facts

 1998 – WKOW in Madison, Wisconsin became one of the first high-definition broadcasts in digital television.

-2011 – Today is the date that there were 7 billion people living on Earth.
+2011 – Today is the date that 7 billion people were living on Earth.

 Today’s Random Trivia and Shower Thoughts